linuxserver/docker-documentation/docs/general/support-policy.md

 ## Formally Supported Environments

 We build and test all of our images using the latest stable branch of Docker CE using containerd and runc, on Linux, building for x86_64 (amd64) and aarch64 (arm64) architectures.
 Any matching client environment is in scope for support.
-In addition, any currently supported version of Docker is in scope.
+In addition, any currently supported version of Docker CE is in scope.

 We support the use of both docker compose and the docker CLI to manage containers, though the former is preferred.